Photoelectric-Effect/image-retrieval/README.md

+Date:19-01-15
-ready finish a project thats can do large scale image retrieval.
+Ready to finish a project thats can do large scale image retrieval.